-The Ph.D. in East-West Psychology at CIIS consists of 36.2 units of in-person coursework, including an introductory course with a retreat component, two comprehensive exams, proposal writing, and dissertation research.
+The Ph.D. in East-West Psychology at CIIS consists of 40 units of online or in-person coursework, including an introductory course with a retreat component, two comprehensive exams, proposal writing, and dissertation research.
 Students work closely with their advisors to design an individualized curriculum and participate in research classes designed to help articulate their dissertation research project.

 East-West Psychology also offers certificates at the doctoral level in Spiritual Counseling, Ecoresilience or Yoga Studies.
 Once enrolled in a certificate program, the topic of the certificate becomes the student’s area of specialization.

 EWP 6329 Conscious Diversity: Inner and Outer—A Diversity Process Class (2 units)

 We live in a diverse world and need to be able to respond appropriately, not just from the heart, not just from the mind, but from skillful means, in ways that enhance cross-cultural relationships, value differences, and deepen one's ability to act responsibly, think critically, and negotiate borders that might otherwise divide.
 This course will draw upon the inspiration and work of Arnold Mindell and his application of Process Work (Process Oriented Psychotherapy), World Work and Deep Democracy, in order to gain skills that will cultivate awareness, cultural sensitivity, and inclusivity.
 Students will acquire tools and concepts designed to resolve tensions, utilize strengths, support collaboration, and create welcoming environments.
 Students will begin to learn how to become skillful practitioners, facilitators, and changemakers, modeling the world they want by the way they work with themselves.
 It is up to each of us to contribute to a new tomorrow, a diverse rich world, where everyone feels at home.